ianzepp/opencode-sync/GITHUB_SETUP.md

 ---

 **Note**: This project is ready for GitHub!
-Just replace `YOUR_USERNAME` with your actual GitHub username throughout the codebase and you're good to go! 🚀
+Just replace `ianzepp` with your actual GitHub username throughout the codebase and you're good to go! 🚀